 Good: Imagine this is the first time you’re checking Facebook today.
 Now go and find the first post that was published today.

-Finally, this works because it gives your users a real goal.
-Instead of just telling them what to do (bad) or hoping they will do it (okay), you can give them something specific to do that will naturally motivate them to use your site (good).
+Finally, this works because it gives your users a tangible goal.
+Instead of just telling them what to do (boring) or hoping they will do it (OK), you can give them something specific to do that will naturally motivate them to use your site (good).

 Task 2: Update your status

-For the next task, you need to motivate people to enter actual data (not just scroll through).
+For the next task, you must motivate testers to enter actual data (not just scroll through).
 Let’s look at different ways of doing it:

 Bad: Write a status update and post it to your profile page.

 This gives too many clues on how to use the site.
-People will simply look for the words “status update” and maybe a button labeled “post to profile page”.
+People will simply look for the words “status update” and maybe a button labeled “post to your profile page.”
 And again, the scenario doesn’t offer any motivation or reason why you would want to update your status.

-This explains why someone would want to update his or her status update.
+This explains why someone would want to update their status.
 But it’s still not as good as it could be.
 And the fact that “updating your status” is still there makes it a simple word-finding game again.